 Liver shots may leave dark red blood, while “meat hits” will typically leave bright red blood with no bubbles that may be spotty along the length of your arrow.
 These shots may also leave deposits of fat or traces of meat on the arrow.

 Paunch shots will often leave green or brown residue on your arrow that may feel slimy or have food particles in it.
 Paunch shots will usually have a foul odor as well.

 If you have anything other than a solid coating of pink, frothy blood, it may be a good idea to wait several hours before taking up the trail – even if you thought the hit looked good.
 Our eyes will often deceive us.
 The evidence on your arrow will not.

 |Description of blood sign||Most likely source||Min. waiting time|

-|Bright pink-tinted blood, possibly bubbles (profuse)||Heart or lungs, lung hit if bubbles are present||One hour, immediately if you see the animal fall|
+|Bright pink-tinted blood, possibly bubbles (profuse)||Heart or lungs, lung hit if bubbles are present||30 minutes, immediately if you see the animal fall|

 |Red blood (profuse at first)||Liver||Three to four hours|

 |Reddish-brown blood, may show signs of fibrous matter (non-profuse)||Paunch||10 to 12 hours|